Skip to main content

 About Kiyo Suke

 Kiyo Suke is a restaurant in Osaka with published price ranges of JPY 10,000–14,999 and JPY 2,000–2,999.
-Its verified hours include both midday and evening service on Monday and Wednesday through Sunday, with Tuesday listed as closed.
+It offers both midday and evening service on Monday and Wednesday through Sunday, with Tuesday listed as closed.
 It was selected for the Tabelog 100 - Hot Pot - 2024 list, placing it within a recognized group of hot pot venues for that year.

-Because the verified public data is limited, the safest way to plan is around the confirmed basics: Osaka location, casual dress code, the listed price bands, the posted operating hours.
-Specific seating layouts, reservation rules, payment methods, dishes, private-room arrangements are not confirmed here and should be checked directly before visiting.
+To plan your visit, focus on the basics: Osaka location, casual dress code, the listed price bands, the posted operating hours.
+Specific seating layouts, reservation rules, payment methods, dishes, private-room arrangements should be checked directly before visiting.

 Lunch or Dinner: the Value Calculation